amrita-ctrl/cpp/README.md

  16. C++ program to count total number of notes in entered amount.

  17. C++ program to check whether a triangle can be formed by the given value for the angles.

+List of C++ Language Loop Programs with Examples

+1. Write C++ program to print alphabets from a to z.